BestTimesToVisit.com Logo

 Rental Car

-The most flexible way to explore the Algarve, especially if you plan to visit multiple beaches, charming villages, and hidden coves.
-It gives you the freedom to set your own pace and access remote areas.
+The most flexible way to explore the Algarve, especially if you plan to visit multiple towns, hidden beaches, and inland villages.
+It gives you the freedom to set your own pace and access areas not served by public transport.

 Regional Trains (Comboios de Portugal)